wecassidy/AnalogShield/README.md

 order (MSB first).

-The method needs to perform some trickery to ensure that the code works for both Python 2's bytestrings and Python 3's Unicode strings.
+The method needs to perform some trickery to ensure that the code works for a command that is either a bytestring (the default in Python
+2) or a Unicode string (the default in Python 3).
 To this end, it first converts the identifier and argument into a four-byte `bytearray`, where the four bytes are `[first character, second character, MSB, LSB]`.
 This bytearray is written to the serial port.

 According to the serial protocol, responses are always terminated by a semicolon (`;`).
 Because of this, the method simply consumes bytes